mountaineerbr/shellChatGPT/README.md

 To set the clipboard, it is required `termux-clipboard-set` from the `termux-api` package.

-## TTS Chat - Removal of Markdown
+### TTS Chat - Removal of Markdown

-Markdown in TTS input may stutter the model audio generation a little.
+*Markdown in TTS input* may stutter the model audio generation a little.
 If `python` modules `markdown` and `bs4` are available, TTS input will be converted to plain text.
-As flalback, `pandoc` is used if present.
+As fallback, `pandoc` is used if present.

 ### Tiktoken